Soumya-side/PROJECT-1/README.md

 # PROJECT-1
-This Is My first Repository
+This Is My first Repository.
+Author-Soumya